FlyBase/alliance-linkml-flybase/README.md

   * [References](#References)

 ## Overview
-FlyBase in-house scripts export FlyBase data in Alliance LinkML-compliant JSON format.
+This code controls the export of FlyBase data to Alliance LinkML-compliant JSON format.
+FlyBase and Alliance data types are represented by their own classes in the `fb_datatypes.py` and `agr_datatypes.py` files, respectively.
-These scripts are in the `/src/` directory; there is one script per Alliance export data class.
+There are various handlers dedicated to the transformation of specific
-- Note that the correspondence of FlyBase-to-Alliance data classes may not be one-to-one.
+datatypes: e.g., `gene_handler.py`.
-- An Alliance data class may represent a merging of many FlyBase data classes: e.g., Alliance AGM includes FlyBase genotype and strain.
+Specific scripts are then used to call various handlers.
+A script may call on multiple handlers for the generation of a single export file: e.g., Alliance AGMs encompass both FB strains and genotypes.
+A script may also output multiple
-Classes and functions that are shared across data class-specific scripts are kept in `/src/utils.py`.
+files: e.g., `AGM_data_retrieval_curation_gene.py` generates both gene and allele-gene-association files.
-Files are uploaded to the Alliance persistent store.
+The export files are then uploaded to the Alliance persistent store.

 ## CodeManagement
 Modifications this repo should be made in new "release" branches corresponding to Alliance LinkML schema release branches: e.g., `v1.3.1`.